Saving Up

 For these reasons, bank accounts are a smart tool for meeting your next life goal, like a holiday overseas or minor home improvements.

-Regular Savings Plans
+Insurance Savings Plans

-Investment-Linked Plans
+Investment-Linked Plans (ILPs)

 Personal finance involves making your money grow through investments and protecting your family’s needs through life insurance.
 An investment-linked plan (ILP) can easily provide both.

-An ILP gives you the freedom to decide what asset classes to invest in, according to your risk profile and expected level of return.
+An ILP typically gives you the freedom to decide what asset classes to invest in, according to your risk profile and expected level of return.
 When you pay through regular premiums, you enjoy the dollar-cost averaging approach.
 Over a long period of time, you reap the benefits of staying invested in the market.

 The Final Word